zalando/skipper/docs/kubernetes/ingress-usage.md

 ### Flow Id to trace request flows

-To trace request flows skipper can generate a unique Flow Id for every HTTP request that it receives.
+To trace request flows Skipper can generate a unique Flow Id for every HTTP request that it receives.
 You can then find the trace of the request in all your access logs.
 Skipper sets the X-Flow-Id header to a unique value.
 Read more about this in our